 “May I butt in?”
 Lewis Morton said.

 “I hope you have something good to say, Lewis.
-I’m right on the verge of calling my cardiologist since my blood pressure is through the roof.”
+I’m on the verge of calling my cardiologist since my blood pressure is through the roof.”

 “I’ve got everything handled.
 When I purchased the automation equipment, I bought four copies of everything.
 The remaining three sets of equipment are in our Michigami Storage building.
-Three months ago, our secret overseas investor group purchased Hiawatha Storage, a two-story warehouse business south of Hickory Hills here in Chicago.
-It’s a running business, with trucks moving in and out all day.
+Three months ago, our secret overseas investor group acquired Hiawatha Storage, a two-story warehouse business south of Hickory Hills in Chicago.
+It’s a running operation, with trucks moving in and out all day.
 The security arrangements are first class.

 “We replaced the management with our staff, and in a couple of days we’ll lay off the floor workers.
 There is an opportunity to set up a new drug production facility on Hiawatha's upper floor, as only one-fifth of it is currently in use.
 I have engineering teams preparing the equipment as we speak.
-You’ll have to staff the operation, but I believe that we can get it going in two weeks.
+You’ll have to staff the operation, but we can get it going in two weeks.

-“In one week, I’ll be sending a truck with a duplicate set of automation equipment to Vinski Kastrati in Los Angeles.
+“I’ll send a truck with a duplicate set of automation equipment to Vinski Kastrati in Los Angeles in one week.
 He’ll have to find us a location, but we can get that operation up and running in six weeks tops.
-So, calm down, Arsen, I’ve got this.”
+So, calm down, Arsen.
+I’ve got this.”

 “That’s good.
-But what about this fucking Angel.
-What do you know about her?c”
+But what about this fucking Angel?
+What do you know about her?
+Did she squeal to the cops about our facility?”

-“pWe may be up against a woman who has the intellect of Alan Turing and the fighting skill of Wonder Woman.
-Apparently, sIt appears that she has haspenetratedd the cloud computer system here at CDC, monitoreded our security ops, and thwarteded some of our activities.
+“Originally, I thought this Angel person was a policewoman.
+Now I’m not so sure.
+She may be an independent operator.
+We may be up against a woman who has the intellect of Alan Turing and the fighting skill of Wonder Woman.
+Apparently, she has penetrated the cloud computer system here at CCE, monitored our security ops, and thwarted some of our activities.
 It doesn’t look like she has accessed the remote computer we use for our international cyber skimming work.”

 “How do you know that?”
 Luvas Vercuni of the Seattle group said.

-“After the attempt to wax that nosy Sun-Times reporter Natalie Rumsfort backfired, she showed up in my office with Officer Mac Merrick.
+“After the attempt to wax that nosy Sentinel reporter Natalie Rumsfort backfired, she showed up with Officer Mac Merrick in my office.
 They staged a little demonstration, obviously in cahoots with this Angel.
-They moved money from two of our CDC accounts at Northern Trust Bank to the Police Benevolent Fund.
+They moved money from two of our CCE accounts at Northern Trust Bank to the Police Benevolent Fund.
 The Northern Trust accounts are all from our legitimate business activities.
 The Police Superintendent returned our money, but they made their point.
-Rumsfort threatened that if we kill her or anybody in the Merrick family, this Angel person will move all $140 million of our funds overseas.
+Rumsfort threatened that this Angel person would move all $140 million of our funds overseas if we killed her or anybody in the Merrick family.

-My view is that if she knew about our remote supercomputer and our expanding cyber skimming operation, that would have been part of her demonst “Oourration.”
+“Our remote supercomputer would have been part of her demonstration if she knew about our cyber skimming operation.”

 “If we were to kill this Angel, wouldn’t she have a logic bomb set up to drain our funds if, for example, she doesn’t check in every twenty-four hours?”
 Luvas said.

-“If we knew we were about to kill her, I could institute a freeze on all our legit Northern Trust accounts.
+“If we decide to wax her, I could institute a freeze on all our legit Northern Trust accounts.
 Then no transactions would be possible unless approved by bank management.
 However, I don’t recommend killing this woman.
 There are just too many unknowns involving this Angel and her activities.”